 Our remaining performance obligations on our projects, as defined in ASC 606, do not differ from what we refer to as "Backlog."
 Our Backlog represents the amount of revenues we expect to recognize in the future from our contract commitments on projects.
 The contracts in Backlog are typically completed in 6 to 36 months.
 Our unsigned awards ("Unsigned Awards") are excluded from Backlog until the contract is executed by our customer.
 We refer to the combination of our Backlog and Unsigned Awards as "Combined Backlog."
 Our book-to-burn ratio is determined by taking our additions to Backlog and dividing it by revenue for the applicable period.
 This metric allows management to monitor the Company's business development efforts to ensure we grow our Backlog and our business over time, and management believes that this measure is useful to investors for the same reason.
+As noted above, due to the deconsolidation of RHB, Sterling's consolidated backlog figures as of December 31, 2024 do not include RHB's backlog.

-At December 31, 2023, our Backlog was \$2.07 billion, as compared to \$1.41 billion at December 31, 2022, with a book-to-burn ratio of 1.38 for the year ended December 31, 2023.
-Backlog includes \$112.4 million and \$18.5 million attributable to our share of estimated revenues related to joint ventures where we are a noncontrolling joint venture partner at December 31, 2023 and 2022, respectively.
-We anticipate that approximately 65% of our Backlog will be recognized as revenues during 2024, with substantially all remaining recognized in the twelve months following.
+At December 31, 2024, our Backlog was \$1.69 billion, as compared to \$2.07 billion at December 31, 2023.
+Excluding RHB, the book-to-burn ratio was 1.02 for the year ended December 31, 2024.
+The Company's margin in Backlog has increased to 16.7% at December 31, 2024 from 15.2% at December 31, 2023, driven by a greater mix of E-Infrastructure Solutions backlog.
+Backlog includes \$73.6 million and \$112.4 million attributable to our share of estimated revenues related to joint ventures where we are a noncontrolling joint venture partner at December 31, 2024 and 2023, respectively.
+We anticipate that approximately 74% of our Backlog will be recognized as revenues during 2025, with substantially all remaining recognized in the twelve months following.

-Unsigned Awards were \$303.2 million at December 31, 2023 and \$275.0 million at December 31, 2022.
-Combined Backlog totaled \$2.37 billion at December 31, 2023 and \$1.69 billion at December 31, 2022, with a book-to-burn ratio of 1.40 for the year ended December 31, 2023.
+Unsigned Awards were \$137.9 million at December 31, 2024 and \$303.2 million at December 31, 2023.
+Combined Backlog totaled \$1.83 billion at December 31, 2024 and \$2.37 billion at December 31, 2023.
+Excluding RHB, the book-to-burn ratio was 1.01 for the year ended December 31, 2024.